 NIU rallied for a 30-27 victory over Iowa Saturday.

-Veteran defensive coordinator Jay Niemann returns for his fourth season running the Northern Illinois University defense and coaching the safeties.
+Veteran defensive coordinator Jay Niemann returns for his fifth season running the Northern Illinois University defense and coaching the safeties.

-In 2012, the NIU defense held five opponents to nine points or less en route to a second straight Mid-American Conference title and a berth in the 2013 Orange Bowl.
-The Huskie defensive unit totaled 40 sacks in 2012, second all-time in NIU history.
+In 2012, the NIU defense held five opponents to nine points or less en route to a second straight MAC title and a historic berth in the 2013 Orange Bowl.
+The Huskie defensive unit totaled 40 sacks in 2012, second all-time at NIU.

-In all, Niemann's defense has produced seven players who signed with NFL teams in the last three years.
-In addition to Ward, and Rashaan Melvin, Alan Baxter, Sean Progar, Ken Bishop, Joe Windsor and Pat Schiller have signed with NFL teams since 2011.
+In all, Niemann’s defense has produced seven players who signed with NFL teams in the last four years.
+In addition to Ward, Rashaan Melvin, Alan Baxter, Sean Progar, Ken Bishop, Joe Windsor and Pat Schiller have signed with NFL teams since 2011.
+Ward, Melvin and Bishop - another 2014 draftee - saw action with the San Francisco 49ers, Baltimore Ravens and Dallas Cowboys, respectively, in 2014.

-In his first season in DeKalb, Niemann took over a young Huskie defense and watched it mature as the 2011 campaign progressed.
-By week six, the Huskies turned in their best defensive game of the season statistically and in the 2011 MAC Championship game, the NIU defense flipped the script on Ohio in the second half, en route to a 23-20 win and the school's first MAC football title in 28 years.
+In his first season in DeKalb, Niemann oversaw the development of a young defense.
+By week six, the Huskies turned in their best defensive game of the season statistically and in the 2011 MAC Championship game, the NIU defense shut out Ohio in the second half en route to a 23-20 victory, the school’s first MAC football title in 28 years.

 Niemann came to NIU after spending three seasons as co-defensive coordinator and secondary coach at Hardin-Simmons University in Texas.
 During his tenure with the Cowboys, Niemann helped turn a defense that ranked last in the nation prior to his arrival into the No. 2 unit in the American Southwest Conference in 2009.
 He coached free safety Matt Warnish to All-American honors in 2008 and saw three of his defensive backs earn all-conference accolades from 2009-10.